spannaa/subsToolkit/README.md

 2. Copy ALL of the framework apks from the rom you're working with into the 'frameworks' folder of the project folder.

-3. Copy all of the apks from the rom you're working with into the 'files_in' folder of the project folder.
+3. Copy all of the apks you want to theme from the rom you're working with into the 'files_in' folder of the project folder.

 4. Use the menu to select tasks and execute them.